woocommerce/features/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+* WordPress 3.8 support (3.8 is now the minimum required version).
+* Adds the ability to link only features with a custom URL set.

 = 1.3.1 =
 * Adds filters for the single features and features archives URL slugs
 * Adds a flush_rewrite_rules() call on plugin activation